smunukutla-mycarrier/smunukutla-mycarrier/README.md

 # Hi there 👋

-I'm a Senior DevSecOps Engineer specializing in Kubernetes and cloud-native platforms, with Golang experience for building secure, scalable infrastructure at scale.
+I'm a Senior DevSecOps Engineer specializing in cloud-native platforms and Kubernetes, with Golang experience for building secure, scalable infrastructure at scale.

 ## About Me